jwbay/gulp-sync-json/README.md

 #### options
 An optional options object.
 The following properties are supported:

 * `report: boolean` - Default `false`.
-If set to `true`, the plugin will emit an error if any key mismatches are detected instead of fixing them on the filesystem.
-It will still log the mismatches.
-Intended for use as part of a CI/build server step
+If set to `true`, the plugin will audit files instead of changing them on the filesystem.
+Any key mismatches will be logged instead of fixed, and any errors concerning invalid/unsupported JSON are supressed and logged instead of being emitted onto the stream.
+Especially valuable as part of a CI/build server step
 * `spaces: number` - Default `4`.
 How many spaces to use when formatting JSON.
 Passed directly to JSON.stringify